October 22, 2020 in Support

 This document outlines the currently avalible test protocols with your AeroPro:

 Other protocols are in development but are not yet ready for real-world testing.
 This document will be updated as supported protocols change and/or are added.

 Outdoor Out & Back

-- the road should have low traffic, as vehicles passing by an athlete in the midst of testing will produce fluctuatons in drag measurements due to large disruptions in the airflow; and
+- the road should have low traffic, as vehicles passing by an athlete in the midst of testing will produce fluctuations in the drag measurements due to large disruptions in the airflow;

-- ideally a clear line of sight to ensure the riders’s safety and to allow communication between the athlete and coach/fitter; and
+- ideally a clear line of sight to ensure the rider’s safety and to allow communication between the athlete and coach/fitter;

 - the pavement should be clear of debris and in good condition (unless these qualities are part of what’s being tested).

 The chosen segment must be is recommended to be at least 400m in length; i.e. 800m lap length.

 An out & back test is comprised of the following states:

 - Waiting: the period of time before the coach hits “Start Test”;

 - Go: this phase begins when the coach/fitter taps “Start Test”, and provides the rider 15 seconds to accelerate to a speed greater than 15km/h in order for the test to proceed;